andresaunders/sensor-data-ui-display/README.md

 I would implement pagination for vieweing sensor data in fixed window sizes instead of scrolling through all of the data.

-I woudld icons for the buttons instead of text to be more user friendly
+I would use icons for the buttons instead of text to be more user friendly

 I would improve the editing workflow to be more intuitive